-Diane Giannola, dgiannola@upsem.edu, 980-636-1672
+Jane Mitchell, jane.mitchell@upsem.edu, (980) 636-1672

 As a seminary, we experience the creative tension of being both an academic and a sacred space.
-While our deepest learning, and often sacred experiences, come in the classroom, the sacred time of worship connects our community, and gives us a weekly touch point in which we gather as a whole community faculty, staff and students - to worship Jesus Christ.
+While our deepest learning, and often sacred experiences, come in the classroom, the sacred time of worship connects our community, and gives us a weekly touch point in which we gather as a whole community - faculty, staff and students - to worship Jesus Christ.
 This worship service occurs on Saturdays during the academic year at 11:45 pm in the Belk Chapel.